zauberzeug/air-link/README.md

 ./deploy.py <target device>
 ```

-If you have ssh pub keys in the authorized_keys directory they will be automatically installed on the target.
+If you have SSH pub keys in the authorized_keys directory, they will be automatically installed on the target.

 ### 3. Remote Access